RheagalFire/Sentiment-Analysis-of-Movie-Reviews/ReadMe.md

 ### Techniques in Handling Data

-1. The given two **txt** files has to be manually handle to classify them as posative or negative according to the label of filename.
+1. The given two **txt** files has to be manually handled to classify them as positive or negative according to the label of file name.
-2. While reading the file words that are adjectives are only appended to the our `all_words` list.
+2. While reading the file, words that are adjectives are only appended to the our `all_words` list.
 This operation is achieved by using `pos_tag` attribute of NLTK.
     Example-
     ```
     from nltk.tokenize import PunktSentenceTokenizer